tcu17/THM-Writeups/Defensive Security Intro/README.md

 ![image](https://github.com/user-attachments/assets/839539a9-d63c-448a-810f-3ca67e8a7d0e)

 ### Overview
+In this room, we will learn the following:
+- What is Defensive Security and what does it entail?
+- How to learn more about Defensive Security
+- Different branches of Defensive Security
+- How to use SIEMs
+- Different careers in Defensive Security
+- What a day in the life of a SOC Team Member looks like

+In this room we will use the following tools:
+No tools are used for this room.

 ### Task 1 - Introduction to Defensive Security
 In the previous room, we learned about offensive security, which aims to identify and exploit system vulnerabilities to enhance security measures.
 This includes exploiting software bugs, leveraging insecure setups, and taking advantage of unenforced access control policies, among other strategies.
 Red teams and penetration testers specialize in these offensive techniques.